alexgrozav/express-api-routes-list/README.md

-# express-routes-list
+# express-api-routes-list
-Generates a pretty printed express API routes table, suitable for either the command line or to be used in HTML.
+Creates a pretty printed express routes table, suitable for printing to the command line or to be used in HTML.

 ~~~
 const express = require('express');